intel/device-modeling-language/doc/1.4/language.md

 while satisfying the semantics stated above, while `after 0 cycles: ...` is not.
-In particular, in Simics, callbacks delayed via `after 0 cycles` are always bound to the clock associated with the device instance, which is not always that of the processor currently under simulation &mdash; in such cases the simulated processor may progress indefinitely without the posted callback being executed.
+In particular, in Simics, callbacks delayed via `after 0 cycles` are always bound to the clock associated with the device instance, which is not always that of the CPU currently under simulation &mdash; in such cases the simulated CPU may progress indefinitely without the posted callback being executed.
 The immediate after statement does not have this issue.
 In addition, if an immediate after statement is executed while the simulation is stopped (due to a device entry such as an attribute get/set